Frieda-VI/Aviation/docs/pages/Utils/Vider.md

 # Vider

-Vider is a janitor module that uses french terms.
+Vider is a janitor module that uses French terms.
 It's recommended to avoid using *Vider* directly in your game as it's specific to Aviation.
 You could clone *Vider* and place it in *ReplicatedStorage* to use it.

 ## Constructor

-`Vider.new()` is the vider constructor which doesn't take any arguments and return a ViderObject.
+`Vider.new()` is the constructor which doesn't take any arguments and returns a ViderObject.

-It is recommended to use `Vider:Debute()` instead of `Vider.new()`, *Debute* takes it a MainInstance and other which are considered as secondary instances.
+It is recommended to use `Vider:Debute()` instead of `Vider.new()`. *Debute* takes in a MainInstance and other which are considered as secondary instances.
 If the MainInstance is destroyed, it will trigger `Vider:Nettoyer` which is the cleaning up method.
 Other can only be RBXScriptConnection or Instances. *Debute* returns a ViderObject with the MainInstance as the controller and other arguments as secondary objects.

 ```lua hl_lines="3-5"
 local Vider = Aviation.Vider